A Guide to the Best Places to Live in San Francisco

 You’ve given it some thought, and you’ve decided that moving to San Francisco is the right next step in your life.
 What a wonderful idea!
 This diverse metropolis, named after its patron St. Francis of Assisi, has something to offer to everyone.
 Your only task is to take a look at the best places to live in San Francisco and choose the right one for yourself.

 But how does one go about doing that?
 The truth is, choosing among a long list of the best neighborhoods in San Francisco won’t be an easy task.
-To make things simpler, we’ve decided to provide you with our quick guide to all the criteria you should take into consideration, as well as a list of some of our favorite corners of SF.
+To make things simpler and help you avoid anxiety about moving out, we’ve decided to provide you with our quick guide to all the criteria you should take into consideration, as well as a list of some of our favorite corners of SF.

 How to Choose Among the Best Places to Live in San Francisco

-There is a long list of criteria you should take into consideration when picking your future neighborhood.
+There is a long list of criteria you should take into consideration when permanently changing your address and moving to this big city once you pick the best time of the year to move.
 Some of them are universal – make sure you can afford to reside in a certain part of the city, check whether commuting is easy enough, etc. Others, however, are based on your particular situation and personal preferences.

 Pick a San Francisco Neighborhood Based on Your Own Criteria

 Other Criteria: Economy and Companies in the Vicinity, Night Clubs and Bars, Outdoor Spaces for Health-Conscious Residents, and More